-I do want to acknowledge what everyone in here knows: It's tough out there.
-It is a time of economic uncertainty.
+But the traffic level is still far below that of just two years ago.
 Fewer trains are running on the nation's rail network and fewer employees are on the job.
-Thousands of locomotives and rail cars sit in storage, waiting for the economy to bounce back.
-And, as you know, transporting coal is a huge part of the rail industry's business.
+Thousands of locomotives and rail cars still sit in storage, waiting for the economy to fully bounce back.